jvm-bloggers/jvm-bloggers/CONTRIBUTING.md

 * Each section after label `given/when/then` should have indentation one level deeper than label itself

 * Do **not** use `def` for local variables declaration in `.groovy` files, we use static typing instead

+* Object under test should be marked with `@Subject` annotation from Spock

 ## Commit guidelines